Why choose this course

 - Translation and interpreting researchers.

 We have forged close links with the main professional bodies.
 For example, after graduation, you will be able to apply for membership of the National Register of Public Service Interpreters.
-We have also been invited to take part in the prestigious schemes such as Chartered Institute of Linguists Higher Education Language Partnership and we are a corporate member of the Institute of Translation and Interpreting.
+We've also been invited to take part in the prestigious schemes such as Chartered Institute of Linguists Higher Education Language Partnership and we're a corporate member of the Institute of Translation and Interpreting.
 You can join these bodies as a student member during the course and then become a full member after you graduate.

 Careers and graduate prospects